Senior Biodiversity Officer

 Tailor Your CV: Make sure your CV highlights your relevant experience in ecology, particularly any work with local authorities or consultancy.
 Emphasise your knowledge of UK wildlife legislation and planning policy.

-Showcase Relevant Skills: In your application, clearly outline your skills in managing workloads and delivering high-quality advice.
+Showcase Relevant Skills: In your application, clearly outline your skills in reviewing ecological reports and managing workloads.
 Provide examples of how you've successfully supported planning officers and developers in the past.

 Proofread Your Application: Before submitting, carefully proofread your application for any errors or typos.
 A well-presented application reflects your attention to detail, which is crucial in this field.